Suggested readings: Funnel Analytics, Flow Analytics, Retention Cohort, Event Analytics

 You can leverage funnel analytics for different use cases, such as optimizing your purchase funnel, onboarding new customers, and analyzing product category performances.

 Analyzing this funnel helps ecommerce businesses identify the stages where users abandon their carts.
 This insight better explains the potential pain points or barriers that hinder conversions.
-For example, if a significant number of users drop off after adding items to their carts, businesses can focus on improving the checkout process and provide incentives like discounts or free shipping or address any usability issues that may discourage users from completing their purchases.
+For example, if a significant number of users drop off after adding items to their carts, businesses can focus on improving the checkout process, offering incentives such as discounts or free shipping, or addressing usability issues that may discourage users from completing their purchases.

 To create this funnel: